Property Tax Exemptions: Seniors, Veterans And Others Who Qualify

 Veteran Property Tax Exemption

 Members of the Armed Forces and veterans are often able to claim an exemption from various taxes, including property taxes.
-The details vary widely by the state you live in, but any potential veterans exemption programs are definitely worth checking out.
+The details vary widely by the state you live in, but any potential veteran exemption programs are definitely worth checking out.

 Disability Exemptions